kgrid/kgrid-adapter/README.md

 ### Pitfalls and current limitations

-The nashorn adapter transforms javascript arrays to a map with the key for each value set to the value's index in the array when it returns the value.
-Because of this using javascript arrays is discouraged.
+The nashorn adapter transforms javascript arrays to a map with the key for each value set to the value's index in the array when it returns the value, because of this using javascript arrays is discouraged.

 **It is important to note, that there can be only one adapter of a particular engine supplied to the activator, so the V8 Graal Adapter and the Javascript Nashorn Adapter cannot be used simultaneously.